 Artichokes are such interesting things.
-We consider the artichoke (Cynara cardunculus var. scolymus) a vegetable, even though it’s a thistle and more specifically, the part that we eat (and that most people ever see in the store) is actually a flower bud — and sometimes called a head.
+We consider the artichoke (Cynara cardunculus var. scolymus) a vegetable (even a perennial vegetable in certain climates), even though it’s a thistle and more specifically, the part that we eat (and that most people ever see in the store) is actually a flower bud—and sometimes called a head.

 What’s even more confusing is the fact that most recipes (including my own) call for peeling off the “leaves” of the artichoke to prepare it (for simplicity’s sake), but the real leaves are the silvery-green ones from the artichoke plant itself.

 Since the part we’re eating is the flower bud, what does that make those “leaves” we’re peeling?
 No, not petals—but bracts, which are the scale-like structures that protect the flower.
 Still with me so far?

 It’s fascinating to me that the edible part of an artichoke bud is so small compared to the rest of it.
 An artichoke is prized for its heart, the tender flesh at the base of the bud.
 Every time you eat an artichoke by pulling out the bracts one by one, you’re taking a little piece of the heart with it.